This story was updated 1st March, 2023

 Jungceylon Shopping Centre is in the centre of Patong.
 A massive complex with two connecting buildings joined by an outdoor atrium.
 In this area there is a host of coffee shops, bars, restaurants and fast food places like Subway and McDonalds.

 On various levels in Jungcelyon there are designer and boutique stores, facial massage salons that are packed with westerners and in Sports World upstairs we found reasonably priced, designer swimwear.
-At Robinsons department store we picked up some high end brand underwear.
+At Robinsons department store we picked up some high end brand underwear at bargain prices.
 On the first floor BigC supermarket abounds with fresh food and some favourite western brands and it also has a good selection of reasonably priced wine and sprits.

 We ate at MK Gold restaurant a couple of times and they have the freshest Chinese Shabu Shabu food cooked at your table.
 The cinema is on the third level and about three or four of the latest movies are screened in English daily.
 Don’t forget to visit the basement (usually a forgotten level) for every choice of massage, an amazing range of local handicrafts, as well as a huge selection of spa products.
 At the Bangla street entrance there are ATMs and banking facilities.

-Central Festival and its connecting complex Central Floresta near Phuket Town is another major shopping mall.
-We enjoyed eating at Wine Connection and shopping at Central Festival Market which is absolutely amazing!
+Central Festival and its connecting complex Central Floresta near Phuket Town is another major shopping mega-mall.
+We enjoyed eating at Wine Connection and shopping at Tops Market which is absolutely amazing!
 Whether it be preparing for a picnic or a party this is the place to buy your supplies.
 There is a huge range of the freshest food, international brands and local treats.
 They have a fantastic bakery and an American deli.

 The mall has a cinema where several of the movies are in English.
 There is a large range of restaurants at the entrance to the mall but for good cheap Thai food on the same level as the Cinema, head straight for the Food Terrace where dozens of small food stalls (like a hawker’s market) serve tantalising delights.
 Don’t forget to buy your coupons first as the stalls do not take cash.

-Good to know when shopping at larger stores in Thailand that you can only buy alcohol between 11:00 – 14:00 and 17:00 – midnight.
+Good to know : when shopping for alcohol in Thailand it is only available between 11:00 – 14:00 and 17:00 – midnight.
 However, cannabis is now legal and readily available all day and night in stores scattered throughout the island.

 Big Buddha Phuket